conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 Now, we also need to write a validator for this.

-It is tempting to simply copy the validation code from the person and do this:
+It is tempting to copy the validation code from the person and do this:

 ```csharp
 public class TeacherCopyValidator : AbstractValidator<Teacher>